 The multidisciplinary team is nationally known for pioneering a regimen of chemotherapy and radiation therapy that effectively treats stage 4 head and neck cancers 80 percent of the time.
 "Sacrificing a larynx or tongue through surgery should never be a first step to treating cancer," said Daniel J. Haraf, MD, medical director of radiation oncology.

 Martin’s treatment consisted of weekly chemotherapy for 15 weeks and 50 treatments of intensity-modulated radiation therapy (IMRT).
 Haraf was one of the first physicians in Chicago to offer IMRT, which shapes the radiation field to the contour of tumors by altering the beam hundreds of times during a treatment.
 "With IMRT, we can target tumors with high doses of radiation and limit radiation to tissues and organs we want to spare, such as salivary glands or the spinal cord," he said.

 Surgery can be the preferred treatment for small, early-stage lesions.
-"For the newly diagnosed patient, we have every tool to remove the cancer while preserving function of their organs.
-Endoscopic laser surgery, new reconstructive techniques and robotic surgery allow us to remove tumors through the mouth instead of opening up the neck," said Kerstin Stenson, MD, who directs the medical center’s head and neck surgery program.
+The goal of treatment is to remove the cancer while preserving function of their organs.
+Endoscopic laser surgery, new reconstructive techniques and robotic surgery allow physicians to remove tumors through the mouth instead of opening up the neck.

 For patients with recurrent cancer, options often include surgery with or without a second round of full-dose radiation therapy combined with chemotherapy -- a treatment few cancer centers offer.
 But Haraf, one of the world’s leading authorities on reirradiation, has a 20-year track record of curing recurrent head and neck cancer.
 “Experience makes all the difference in getting successful outcomes,” he said.